matthiasxc/PRESENTATION-StoreAndMonetization/README.md

 Presentations are a set of resources you can use for learning Windows Phone 8 capabilities or to present Windows Phone 8 features to an audience at a conference.

->**Note:** You can download the latest build of the Windows Phone 8 Training Kit which includes a tested version of this Presentation here: {training kit download link}.
+>**Note:** You can download the latest build of the Windows Phone 8 Training Kit which includes a tested version of this Presentation here: http://go.microsoft.com/fwlink/?LinkID=294667.

 Visit our [GitHub Organization Page](https://github.com/WindowsPhone-8-TrainingKit) for more information about the **Windows Azure Training Kit**.